andrewmaa/tradevision/README.md

 vercel --prod
 ```

-Do not deploy via push to Github– this will not work.
 ### Backend

 The Flask backend can be deployed to platforms like Heroku, Railway, or any other Python-supporting platform: